 From January 11, 2019 through March 31, 2019, the Company entered into senior secured promissory notes for net proceeds totaling \$521,000, recorded an OID of \$46,010 and a principal balance totaling \$567,010.
 The notes bear interest at 8% per annum and mature one year from the issuance date.
 Interest may be paid in cash or, if certain conditions are met, in shares of the Company, at the Company's discretion.
-The notes are convertible by the holder at a price per common share equal to the lower of \$12,000,000 divided by the number of common share outstanding on the date of conversion ("Fixed Conversion Price") or in the event that the Company consummates any financing in which the pre-money valuation of the Company shall be less than \$12,000,000 (the "Reduced Valuation"), then, from and after the consummation of such Reduced Valuation Transaction, the price shall be the quotient of 90% of the Reduced Valuation divided by the then-outstanding number of the Company's common stock.
-Interest may be paid in cash or, if certain conditions are met, in shares of the Company, at the Company's discretion.
-The notes are secured by the Company's intellectual property, including its registered trademarks, patents, and copyrights and any related applications, and all the associated goodwill related to the intellectual property.
+The notes are convertible by the holder at a price per common share equal to the lower of \$12,000,000 divided by the number of common share outstanding on the date of conversion ("Fixed Conversion Price") or in the event that the Company consummates any financing in which the pre-money valuation of the Company shall be less than \$12,000,000 (the "Reduced Valuation"), then, from and after the consummation of such Reduced Valuation Transaction, the price shall be the quotient of 90% of the Reduced Valuation divided by the then-outstanding number of the Company's including its registered trademarks, patents, and copyrights and any related applications, and all the associated goodwill related to the intellectual property.
 The notes may be prepaid by the Company, with 15 days' notice, at 125% of unpaid principal and interest, and the holder may exercise its conversion right during the notice period.
-In the event of default, the notes pay a default rate of 24% per annum, and the holder may put the notes for cash or convert into a variable number of the Company's shares at a 45% discount at 150% of the outstanding principal and accrued interest.
-The number of shares the holder may receive in either conversions of this note held by the holder.
+In the event of default, the notes pay a default rate of 24% per annum, and the holder may put the notes for cash or convert into a variable number of the Company's discount at 150% of the outstanding principal and accrued interest.
+The number of shares of common stock issuable upon conversions is capped at 4.99% of the number of shares of the common stock issuable upon conversions of this note held by the holder.